jschicht/LogFileParser/readme.txt

 Note
 The $UsnJrnl contains information in a more human friendly way.
 For instance each record contains fileref, filename, timestamp and explanation of what occurred.
 It also contains far more historical information than $LogFile, though without a lot of details.
 If $UsnJrnl is active, then all transactions written to it during the recycle life of the $LogFile are also present within $LogFile.
 This means that there is no reason to decode the $UsnJrnl in order to understand $LogFile any better.

-Todo
-Implement more analysis of data present in ntfs.db.
-Currently it will require a certain level of NTFS knowledge in order to understand the output.

 Slack space
 In this context slack space means the space within a RCRD record that is the leftover in the record beyond the last transaction.
 I don't think this has been described before, so let me explain.
 Volume slack is the unused space between the end of file system and end of the partition where the file system resides.
 MFT record slack is kind of the same, but refers to the space found after the record end signature (0xFFFFFFFF) up to the physical record end (0x400 or 0x1000).
 And slack space within the $LogFile is thus the space found beyond the last transaction and up to the RCRD record end (usually 0x1000).
 These transactions from slack are actually there from before the $LogFile was recycled (overwriten).
 There is also an algorithm identifying valid transactions from slack space.
 In addition there may also exist several layers of such slack space.
 Example: